ClickHouse/aws_vpc_logs_demo/README.md

 4. Push to the branch
 5. Create a Pull Request

-## Security Considerations

-- The EC2 simulator allows SSH access from any IP (0.0.0.0/0) - modify for production
-- S3 bucket public access is configurable - ensure appropriate settings for your use case
-- Review and adjust IAM permissions as needed

 ## Support

 Create a new issue in the repository!

 ## To Do

-- [ ] Add Clickhouse Integration Steps
+- [x] Add Clickhouse Integration Steps
 - [ ] Add Grafana Dashboard
 - [ ] Clean up the Terraform code